Student and Employee Urgent Assistance

 Undergraduate students should contact the Department of Student Rights and Community Standards at 781-736-5070 with any concerns or questions about harassment, discrimination or any conduct by others on campus that is troubling to them.
 Graduate students should contact the Office of Graduate Student Affairs at 781-736-3546.

-Faculty and staff may also contact the Brandeis Employee Assistance Program for free, confidential legal, family and financial counseling through e4health at 800-828-6025.
-Instructions for using the Brandeis Employee Assistance Program can be found on the Human Resources website.
+Faculty and staff may also contact the Brandeis Employee Assistance Program for free, confidential legal, family and financial counseling.

-The Travel Assistance Program by ACE USA offers medical, personal and emergency travel and security assistance and services around the world to faculty, staff, graduate students and post docs who are traveling on Brandeis University business.
+The Travel Assistance Program by Zurich Insurance offers medical, personal and emergency travel and security assistance and services around the world to faculty, staff, graduate students and post docs who are traveling on Brandeis University business.

 Students that are participating in the Study Abroad Program should carefully read the materials provided by the Office of Study Abroad.
 You need to check with your health insurance carrier to makes sure that coverage extends to traveling abroad.